Payback Period Calculator

 The payback period is the amount of time it takes for an investment to recover its initial cost from the net cash inflows it generates.
 In other words, it answers a simple question: how long until I get my money back?

 This metric is widely used in capital budgeting because it is intuitive and easy to explain to stakeholders.
-A shorter payback period generally means lower liquidity risk: your capital is tied up for less time before it is recovered.
+A shorter payback period generally means lower liquidity risk because your capital is tied up for less time before it is recovered.
 However, the payback period does not measure total profitability or the time value of money, so it is best treated as a quick screening tool rather than a complete investment appraisal method.

 How this payback period calculator works

-• Initial investment โ€“ the upfront cost of the project (entered as a positive number).
+- Initial investment โ the upfront cost of the project, entered as a positive number.

-• Cash inflows per period โ€“ the expected cash inflows for each period (for example, by year or by month), entered as a comma-separated list.
+- Cash inflows per period โ the expected net cash inflows for each period, entered as a comma-separated list.

-1. Accumulates the cash inflows period by period.
+- It accumulates the cash inflows period by period.

-2. Tracks the cumulative cash flow after each period.
+- It tracks the cumulative cash flow after each period.

-3. Identifies the period in which the cumulative cash flow first equals or exceeds the initial investment.
+- It identifies the period in which the cumulative cash flow first equals or exceeds the initial investment.

-4. Computes a fractional period, if necessary, to show the payback time more precisely.
+- It computes a fractional period, if necessary, to show the payback time more precisely.

 How to use this calculator

-• Step 1 โ€“ Choose the period length.
+- Step 1 โ Choose the period length.
 Decide whether you are evaluating cash flows by year, quarter, or month.
 Use the same period for all inputs.

-• Step 2 โ€“ Enter the initial investment.
-Type the total upfront cost of the project as a positive number (for example, 10000 for a $10,000 investment).
+- Step 2 โ Enter the initial investment.
+Type the total upfront cost of the project as a positive number, such as 10000 for a $10,000 investment.

-• Step 3 โ€“ List the cash inflows per period.
+- Step 3 โ List the cash inflows per period.
 Enter the expected net cash inflow for each period, separated by commas.
-Example: 2500, 3200, 4100, 4500.
+Example:

-• Step 4 โ€“ Run the calculation.
-Click the calculate button.
-The tool will display the payback period and clearly indicate that the units match your chosen period length.
+2500, 3200, 4100, 4500. - Step 4 โ Run the calculation.
+The tool will display the payback period and indicate that the units match your chosen period length.

-• Step 5 โ€“ Interpret the result.
-Compare the computed payback period to your organizationโ€™s target.
-For instance, if your maximum acceptable payback is 3 years and the calculator shows 2.4 years, the project meets that criterion.
+- Step 5 โ Interpret the result.
+Compare the computed payback period to your organizationโs target.
+For instance, if your maximum acceptable payback is 3 years and the calculator shows 2.4 periods for yearly cash flows, the project meets that criterion.

 Formula for the payback period with irregular cash flows